Clarissa Pinkola Estés

-Clarissa Pinkola Estés (born January 27, 1945) is a Mexican-American writer and Jungian psychoanalyst.
-She is the author of Women Who Run with the Wolves (1992), which remained on the New York Times bestseller list for 145 weeks and has sold over two million copies.
+Clarissa Pinkola Estés Ph.D. (born January 27, 1945) is a Mexican-American writer and Jungian psychoanalyst.
+She is the author of Women Who Run with the Wolves (1992), a New York Times bestseller that remained on the list for 145 weeks and has sold more than 2.7 million copies according to the publisher.
+The book was reissued in a 30th Anniversary Edition by Rider & Co (Ebury Publishing) in 2022.